- Our Miss Brooks:

 - Babylon 5

 - In the episode "By Any Means Necessary", after an accident in the station's docks causes multiple deaths, the dockworkers at Babylon 5 stage a strike over poor working conditions, being underpaid, etc. A "negotiator" named Zento is sent from Earth and after some half-hearted negotiations, invokes the Rush Act.
-The Rush Act authorizes the Sinclair to use "any military means necessary" to resolve the strike.
-Commander Sinclair then resolves the strike by transferring money from the military budget to the civilian one to improve working conditions and pay in the docks.
+The Rush Act authorizes Commander Sinclair to use "any military means necessary" to resolve the strike.
+Sinclair then resolves the strike by transferring money from the military budget to the civilian one to improve working conditions and pay in the docks.
 When Zento protests that he can't do that, Sinclair responds that he couldn't... until Zento invoked the Rush Act.
 (The Senate reportedly isn't happy with the solution, but they let it slide because the public sided with the strikers.)

-- Also seen with Garibaldi's Restraining Bolt.
+- Also seen with Garibaldi's Restraining Bolt in season five.
 It prohibits him from attacking Bester (or, through inaction, allowing Bester to come to harm), but it doesn't ban him from providing large sums of money to rogue telepaths who will (eventually) use it to attack Psi Corps.
 It also doesn't prevent him from making a deal that will allow him to get the Restraining Bolt removed before they actually start attacking.